usnistgov/guilogger/README.md

 To simply run the app type: *python gtkloggerdemo.py*.

-To record a session in a 'log.py' file do: *python gtkloggerdemo.py --record=log.py*.
+To record a session in 'log.py', do: *python gtkloggerdemo.py --record=log.py*.
-From here you can instrument the log file with some tests.
+From there you can instrument the log file with some tests.

-To replay the log file (instrumented or not) type: *python gtkloggerdemo --replay=log.py*.
+To replay the log file (instrumented or not) type: *python gtkloggerdemo.py --replay=log.py*.

-__NOTE__: When you start a recording, there is another GUI that appears.
+__NOTE__: When you start a recording, there is another GUI that appears alon with your app.
 It is the guilogger UI for GTK.
 It allows you to view the events recoded in the log file and also be able to add some comments as the recording goes.

 References